Child Custody and Visitation in Non-Divorce Cases

 - Who planned meals and fed the child?

 - Who purchased necessary items for the child, such as clothing?

 - Who attended parent-teacher conferences and events at the child’s school?

 - Who planned and participated in leisure activities with the child?

 - Who scheduled and attended extracurricular activities with the child?

 Speak with a California Child Custody and Visitation Attorney

 Child custody and visitation issues in non-divorce cases are a little different than in divorce cases, so if you have further questions, contact a family attorney.
-We are happy to discuss your case for free during an initial consultation.
+We are happy to discuss your case during an initial consultation.
 The Law Office of Laurence J. Brock has helped over 1,000 clients settle their family legal issues, and we’d be happy to help you, too.
 Call us at 909-466-7661 or fill out the form below.